-For water quality retrofit projects, if the applicant has conducted, and the District has approved, an analysis that provides reasonable assurance that the proposed water quality retrofit will provide the intended pollutant load reduction from the existing system or systems, the project will be presumed to comply with the conditions for issuance.
+2. If the applicant has conducted, and the Agency has approved, an analysis that provides reasonable assurance that the proposed stormwater quality retrofit will provide the intended pollutant load reduction from the existing system or systems, the project will be presumed to comply with the water quality conditions for issuance discussed in Part IV of this Volume II.